emberjs/guides/source/models/customizing-adapters.md

 Ember adapters.

 - [DS.JSONAPIAdapter](http://emberjs.com/api/data/classes/DS.JSONAPIAdapter.html)
-The `JSONAdapter` is the default adapter and follows JSON API conventions to communicate with an HTTP server by transmitting JSON via XHR.
+The `JSONAPIAdapter` is the default adapter and follows JSON API conventions to communicate with an HTTP server by transmitting JSON via XHR.